dhanushka-gayashan/django-rest-projects/profile-v1/profile_project/README.md

         - "ModHeader Extention" can be used to set "Authorization Header" when send reuqests from browser

-        - Authorization Token only need for HTTP "POST" / "PUT" / "PATCH / "DELETE Requests
+        - Authorization Token only need for HTTP "POST" / "PUT" / "PATCH" / "DELETE" Requests

     - http://localhost:8000/api/profile
         - GET : List All Profiles